mooreniemi/mooreniemi.github.io/_posts/2016-11-28-table-driven-methods.md

 The example problem to solve I'm going to use is [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).
 I'd not programmed it before myself and it was pretty fun to do.
-Its ruleset affords us a good opportunity to implement slightly non-trivial conditional logic that is still short enough to keep in mind as we go.
+Its ruleset affords us a good opportunity to implement a TDM because it's slightly non-trivial conditional logic that is still short enough to keep in mind as we go.

 Here's the rules I copied from [Disruptive Communications's blog post on GOL](http://disruptive-communications.com/conwaylifejavascript/):